The Open University since 2006

 Study this free course

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!

 Homelessness and need

-In this audio unit, you will hear from four people, who will each be talking about their own experience of homelessness – John, Danny, Ernest and Paul.
+In this audio course, you will hear from four people, who will each be talking about their own experience of homelessness – John, Danny, Ernest and Paul.

 These audio clips were recorded in 1999.

 Julia Johnson is a member of the Open University (1999);